“Wild West” Connection in Long Branch

 By Michael Sheehan

-Visitors to Seven Presidents Oceanfront Park in Long Branch may notice a house standing alone near the north end of the grounds.
+Visitors to Seven Presidents Oceanfront Park in the City of Long Branch may notice a house standing alone near the north end of the grounds.
 But few, if any, know the history behind it.

 That “cottage,” as it was known when built, is more than 115 years old and is one of nine stately homes built in 1900 by Nate Salsbury, the principal owner and business manager for Buffalo Bill’s Wild West Show (in one year alone the hit show staged 341 performances in 132 U.S. towns).